scipy-conference/scipy-conference/mailings/conference_announcement.rst

 be held this July 6th-12th in Austin, Texas.
 SciPy is a community dedicated to the advancement of scientific computing through open source Python software for mathematics, science, and engineering.
-The annual SciPy Conference allows participants from all types of organizations to showcase their latest projects, l earn from skilled users and developers, and collaborate on code development.
+The annual SciPy Conference allows participants from all types of organizations to showcase their latest projects, learn from skilled users and developers, and collaborate on code development.

 This year the conference has been extended to include an additional day of